"Oh, that's the spot, Doc!"

 Patients are often amazed that we can find, just by feeling, the painful area.
 Trigger points are highly irritable areas in muscle bands that provoke painful responses and are characterized by heightened discomfort in the patient and an obvious hardness to the doctor or therapist.
 Trigger points are not just tender nodules, but they affect the surrounding muscle and tissues.

-By including trigger point therapy, the doctor or therapist presses on these painful points to relax the muscle and tissues affected.
-Even as the application of pressure on a trigger point may cause your pain to become more apparent, it has the odd effect of feeling good at the same time.
+By incorporating trigger point therapy, the doctor or therapist presses on these painful points to relax the muscle and tissues affected.
+Even as the application of pressure on a trigger point may cause your pain to become more apparent, it has the strange effect of feeling good at the same time.
 You will find that trigger point therapy in combination with your chiropractic Cox Technic treatment goes far to move you toward pain relief.

 Manahawkin Chiropractic Center provides trigger point therapy to maximize your healing.
 Ask Manahawkin Chiropractic Center for more information.